Brake Circuits

 Parallel Circuit

 Brake light circuits run in parallel.
-In a parallel circuit, if one bulb fails, the rest of the bulbs in the circuit can still illuminate.
+In a parallel circuit, the other bulbs can still illuminate if one bulb fails.
 That's why when one bulb is out, the bulb and socket are usually the best places to begin diagnosis.

 Brake Bulb Inspection